pandiarajang/neutron_networking/README.md

     Objective:

-        Creating a simple neutron network with cirros instance and assign floating IP to the instance on the public network.
+        Creating a simple neutron network with cirros instance , interconnect the network with public network and assign floating IP.

     Completed Steps: